top of page

 Social isolation is a growing epidemic, world-wide

-Social isolation is a growing epidemic, one that’s increasingly recognized as having dire physical, mental and emotional consequences.
+The U.S. Surgeon General has said that Social isolation is a growing epidemic, one that’s increasingly recognized as having dire physical, mental and emotional consequences.

 “We’re not meant to be lonely as a species,” said Paul Dolan, a professor of behavioral sciences at the London School of Economics.
 “If you were to think of the most significant interventions to improve life expectancy, after quitting smoking, it’s: Don’t be lonely.”